The biomechanics of flight

 - Leading edge flaps:

 Large aircraft operating near stall speeds often extend leading edge flaps that create a slot through which air is directed across the wing surface more precisely.
 Birds have an analogous structure, the alula.
 This is the homolog to the thumb, and supports a tuft of feathers that can be elevated to create a leading edge slot.
-Some insects achieve a slotted configuration through the close apposition of fore and hindwings (E.G. grasshoppers).

 - Leading edge vortex: